Neck pain from screens: a physiotherapist's guide

 - Movement breaks: Get up and walk briefly every 30 to 45 minutes.
 Set a timer if you need reminding.
 Even 2 minutes of movement is enough to reset muscle tension and restore blood flow to the neck muscles.

-Neck pain from screens rarely goes away on its own.
+Neck pain from screens often can ease with the right movement, strength work, and setup changes.
 If yours has lasted more than two weeks, book a physiotherapy assessment on BookPhysio.in.